Arishkhan911/portfolio-website/README.md

 After creating a Supabase Auth user, sign in at `/login` to access the admin area:

-- `/admin` — review and manage project content
+- `/admin` — review project content
 - `/admin/messages` — read, update, and remove contact messages

 The database migrations enable RLS.
 Visitors can read projects and skills and submit contact messages; authenticated users can manage portfolio content and the inbox.